guettli/learning-kubernetes-log/README.md

 I go through it page by page and for every new term I check the official docs at kubernetes.io.
 Then I usually create a card in Anki for this term.

+---

+The Slack Channel [#cka-exam-prep](https://kubernetes.slack.com/archives/CA0HH2XTJ) is a great ressource.
+Searching in the channel helps to find solutions to common issues while learning.
+You have no access to the channel during the exam.

+---